-Telling time and describing the weather are fundamental language skills in any language including Spanish.
+Telling time and describing the weather are fundamental language skills in any language.
+In this lesson, we cover the different ways of telling time and describing the weather in Spanish.

 In Spanish, the verb “ser” (to be) is used in the third-person forms to describe time.